With a combination of a small number of people + software + servers and robots

 When I operate, there are so many elements that I can't change well and I can't always get into the flow.

-When you get used to it a little bit and suddenly it fits well, it's like riding the wind and it becomes fun.
+When you get used to it a little and get it right at a moment's notice, it's like riding the wind and it's fun.

 This is a sense of oneness with nature that is not found in boats that are powered by electricity.